Recruitment Process Outsourcing: Everything You Should Know

 Compliance With Local Hiring Regulations

-Many countries — including Venezuela and Cuba — have strict recruitment laws that make it challenging for companies to hire international talent.
-If you don't follow these rules, you may face fines or criminal charges.
+Many countries—including Venezuela and Cuba—have strict recruitment laws that make it challenging for companies to hire international talent.
+You may face fines or criminal charges if you don't follow these rules.

 For instance, former President Trump's Executive Order No. 13884 prohibits hiring a Venezuelan programmer who acts directly or indirectly on the Venezuelan government's behalf.
 If you violate this order as a U.S. citizen, you may get your property blocked worldwide.

 That's where trusted RPO service providers come in.
 Unlike traditional hiring agencies, which typically only employ locally and provide no guidance for onboarding international hires, RPO firms have extensive knowledge and experience in domestic and international labor laws.
-Besides compliance, they will also help you with payroll, onboarding, immigration, taxes, and more, giving you more time to work with your new hires.
+Besides compliance, RPOs also assist clients with:

 Improved Employer Branding